lukemorton/republic-old/README.md

 ```

 This command will create a new directory `example-app/`, copy an example app
-into it and then installed dependencies.
+into it and then install dependencies.

 Now you're ready to boot the application: